neurobioinfo/Ensemblux/docs/reference.md

 - - - -
 ## How to modify the parameter files
-The following section illustrates how to modify the `ensemblux_config.ini` parameter file directly from the terminal.
+The following section illustrates how to modify the `ensemblex_config.ini` parameter file directly from the terminal.
 To begin, navigate to the `/configs` folder and view its contents:

 ```
 cd ~/working_directory/job_info/configs
 ls
 ```
-The following file will be available: `ensemblux_config.ini`
+The following file will be available: `ensemblex_config.ini`

-To modify the `ensemblux_config.ini` parameter file directly in the terminal we will use [Nano](https://help.ubuntu.com/community/Nano):
+To modify the `ensemblex_config.ini` parameter file directly in the terminal we will use [Nano](https://help.ubuntu.com/community/Nano):

 ```
-nano ensemblux_config.ini
+nano ensemblex_config.ini
 ```
-This will open `ensemblux_config.ini` in the terminal and allow users to modify the parameters.
+This will open `ensemblex_config.ini` in the terminal and allow users to modify the parameters.
 To save the modifications and exit the parameter file, type `ctrl+o` followed by `ctrl+x`.
 - - - -

 ## Constituent genetic demultiplexing tools with prior genotype information